pcardotatgit/XDR_Workflows_and_Stuffs/8-detect_and_alert_workflow_lab/step-2/readme.md

 Then you must start the script with the **import sys** command.
 And after this use the **sys.argv[x]** python command exactly like we do in any python script.

-With the only difference that is ( as far as I saw ) to not start at the index 0 but the index 1.
+With the only difference that it is not startiong at the index 0 but the index 1.
+Because index 0 refers to the activity name.

 Meaning that **sys.argv[1]** will be the first **script argument** you defined.